TrinBit/Portfolio-Guide/README.md

-# Trinity's Portfolio
+# :computer: Trinity's Portfolio
-Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Welcome to my portfolio!
+Here, I document a summary of my projects with links to them!

 ## 📚 Table of Contents
 - [Games](#Games-anchor-point)